ansible/molecule/doc/source/driver/docker/index.rst

   privileged mode.
 * ``registry`` - **(default='')** the registry to obtain the image.
 * ``port_bindings`` - **(default={})** the port mapping between the Docker host and the container.
-This is passed to docker-py as the port_bindings `host config`_.
+This is passed to docker as the port_bindings `host config`_.
 * ``volume_mounts`` - **(default=[])** the volume mappings between the Docker host and the container.